Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 The factory speaker has a combination triangular mounting frame and speaker dome stamped out of sheet metal.
-In addition the factory metal speaker frame is recessed into a plastic frame that acts as a cushion or buffer between the metal door and the metal speaker frame.
+In addition, the factory metal speaker frame is recessed into a plastic frame that acts as a cushion or buffer between the metal door and the metal speaker frame.

-One past solution to the mismatch between factory and replacement speakers was to:
+On one occasion in the past, the way I resolved the mismatch between factory and replacement speakers was to:

-- purchase a thick sheet of plexiglass;
+- Purchase a thick sheet of plexiglass;

-- draw the outline of the factory speaker frame on the plexiglass;
+- Draw the outline of the factory speaker frame on the plexiglass;

-- cut around the perimeter of the outline;
+- Cut around the perimeter of the outline;

-- mark and drill the mounting holes to the door;
+- Mark and drill the mounting holes to the door;

-- make an outline of the new speaker on the plexiglass;
+- Make an outline of the new speaker on the plexiglass;

-- cut out the speaker hole;
+- Cut out the speaker hole;

-- drill the speaker mounting holes;
+- Drill the speaker mounting holes;

-This time, in lieu of doing all this work, I decided to use a high speed dremel tool with a metal cutting wheel to cut around the edges of the factory speaker and glue the new speaker into the factory frame using epoxy.
+This time, in lieu of doing all this work, I decided to use a high-speed Dremel tool with a metal cutting wheel to cut around the edges of the factory speaker and glue the new speaker into the factory frame using epoxy.
 For additional strength, there is enough room to secure the new speakers into the factory fame with sheet-metal screws.
 I believe that using the original factory mounts will eliminate sound leaks as well as vibrations and distortions you might get with a makeshift mount.